polyfractal/sherlock/README.md

 _Sherlock_ is a PHP (>=5.3.9) client for [ElasticSearch](http://www.elasticsearch.org/).  _Sherlock_ can be used to search and manage ElasticSearch clusters.

+## Sherlock is Unmaintained!
+DO NOT USE!
+Sherlock is no longer maintained and should not be considered a usable Elasticsearch client for anything remotely resembling a production environment.
+It is *not* compatible with Elasticsearch 1.0+, nor does it have complete API coverage of Elasticsearch 0.90.x

+*Please* use the official Elasticsearch client (which I wrote, and maintaine):  https://github.com/elasticsearch/elasticsearch-php

+The official client is actively maintained and well-tested against ES and PHP versions.

+If you are interested in updating Sherlock to use the official client, please open a ticket and let me know!
+I'd love to see the syntax of Sherlock on top of the new client...but I just don't have time myself.

 Features
 --------